rackerlabs/auter/HACKING.md

 ### Code standards

 We adhere to Google's [shell style guide](https://google.github.io/styleguide/shell.xml).
-One of the current exceptions is to declare all variables in capitals, not just global variables.
+Historically one of the exceptions was to declare all variables in capitals, not just global variables, but work is ongoing to gradually conform to the style guide.

 ### Testing changes